 Essentially, Spectre affects all CPUs while Meltdown is limited to Intel CPUs.
 Spectre is harder to fix but fortunately, it is also harder to exploit.
 Meltdown, on the other hand, is not as hard to fix nor as hard to exploit.

-These new flaws mean any hacker could run code on a target computer through the Internet and break isolation.
-There is a lot of jargon around on the Internet but perhaps this image below says it the best. meltdown and spectre
+These new flaws mean a hacker could run code on a target computer and break isolation.
+There is a lot of jargon on the Internet but perhaps this image below says it the best.

 In other words, Strict Site Isolation, when enabled, runs each website in an isolated process that is separate from other browser processes.
 These separate processes are limited to the website which not only means increased security but also stability.
-Each website runs in what’s essentially a sandbox environment and cannot access any other data on your computer or your browser.
-If a tab or website crashes it won’t take down the entire window with it either.
+Each website runs in a sandbox environment and cannot access any other data on your computer or browser.
+If a tab or website crashes it won’t take down the entire window.
 That all sounds good but enabling this feature also increased the average memory consumption of Chrome by 10% to 20%.

 Enable Strict Site Isolation

-3. Type enable-site-per-process in the search bar or use Chrome’s Find in page function by pressing Ctrl + F and searching for Strict Site Isolation. chrome experiment flags
+- Type enable-site-per-process in the search bar or use Chrome’s Find in page function by pressing Ctrl + F and searching for Strict Site Isolation.

-4. Click on the Enable button next to Strict Site Isolation and then click on the Relaunch Now button that appears.
+- Click the Enable button next to Strict Site Isolation and click the Relaunch Now button.

 Read Next: Best Funny Websites to Kill Your Boredom